dbarzin/mercator/README.md

 and is part of a global risk management and a global risk management approach.

 ## Major functions
-- View management (ecosystem, information system, administration, logical, applications, and physical)
+- Graphical views of the ecosystem, information system, administration, logical, applications, and physical infrastructure
-- Generation of the Information System Architecture report
+- Generate information system architecture report
-- Drawing of mapping diagrams
+- Draw mapping diagrams
-- Calculation of compliance levels
+- Compute compliance levels
 - Extraction in Excel, CSV, PDF ... of all lists
 - Multi-user with role management
 - Multilingual